 For now, it’s enough to recognize that — whether it’s the fact that the act of writing itself is a solitary exercise, or the more abstract idea that “artist” is practically synonymous with “eccentric” (“off center”) — writing is scary!

-No wonder it’s easier to play video games, consume things someone else created, or (and boy, we’re really good at this one, am I right?) discuss making things instead!
+No wonder it’s easier to play video games, consume things someone else created since they’re some good games out there, like CSGO, and you can even go skin trading csgo online, or (and boy, we’re really good at this one, am I right?) discuss making things instead!

 And Yet, We Cannot Not Create

 Again, I speak for myself, but I know enough writers and creators to believe I’m not alone when I say I have to create.
 Or else.